 TD runs concurrently with all other types of leave, including accrued leave, FMLA, compensatory time, assault leave, and absences due to a work-related injury.
-Temporary disability leave must be taken as a continuous block of time.
+TD leave must be taken as a continuous block of time.
 It may not be taken intermittently or on a reduced schedule.
-TD is for no longer than 180 calendar days in a 12-month period.